 Optical splitters play an important role in FTTH PON networks where a single optical input is split into multiple output, thus allowing a single PON interface to be shared among many subscribers.
 The optical splitters have no active electronics and don’t require any power to operate.
 They are typically installed in each optical network between the PON OLT (optical line terminal) and ONTs (optical network terminals) that the OLT serves.
 Generally, two kinds of fiber optic splitters are popular, which are FBT splitters and PLC splitters.
 The differences between the two have been stated in another article—FBT Splitters vs. PLC Splitters: What Are the Differences?
-So it is unnecessary to go into the details here.
 Besides these, what other information do you know about optical splitters?
 Keep reading this article, you may get more about it.

 There are a multitude of split ratios available.
 The most common splitters deployed in a PON system is a uniform power splitter with a 1:N or 2:N splitter ratio, where N is the number of output ports.
 The optical input power is distributed uniformly across all output ports.
 Splitters with non-uniform power distribution is also available but such splitters are usually custom made and command a premium.
 Generally, the 1:N splitters are deployed in star networks, while 2:N splitters are deployed in ring networks to provide physical network redundancy.

 The use of optical splitters in PON allows the service provider to conserve fibers in the backbone, essentially using one fiber to feed as many as 64 end users.
 A typical split ratio in a PON application is 1:32, meaning one incoming fiber split into 32 outputs.
 And the qualified fiber optic signal can be transmitted over 20 km.
 If the distance between the OLT and ONT is short (in 5 km), you can consider about 1:64.